jredfox/evilnotchlib/README.md

 Dyanmic Tranlsation Event(let's you override ItemStack#getDisplayName())
 TileStackSync Events fires on both client and server allows for denial of permissions Adds the seed to f3 again per world
-PCapabilities an external capability system for the entity player on server side TestTransformer(ASMHelper) allows you to: replace methods,replace classes, and other usefull stuffs remove methods,add methods, add fields, remove fields PickBlockEvent(allows you to override what the block returns via middle click) PickEntityEvent(allows you to override what the entity returns via middle click)
+ASMHelper allows you to: replace methods,replace classes, and other usefull stuffs as well as make it easier to do per line injections remove methods,add methods, add fields, remove fields PickBlockEvent(allows you to override what the block returns via middle click) PickEntityEvent(allows you to override what the entity returns via middle click)